3rd Battalion, 1st Marines: Persian Gulf War & the 1990s

 The battalion deployed to Saudi Arabia in December 1990 in support of Operation Desert Shield and in March 1991, they transitioned to combat operations during Operation Desert Storm.

-May 1992 brought the battalion up a short drive Interstate 5 to Los Angeles to aid local police in riot control operations during the 1992 Los Angeles riots.
+In May 1992, 3/1 made the short drive up Interstate 5 to assisted local police with riot control operations during the 1992 Los Angeles riots.

-February and March 1995 saw a deployment to Somalia to support Operation United Shield, helping the remaining UN troops evacuate.
-The next major deployment was in October 2000 to support Operation Determined Response.
+In February and March 1995, 3/1 deployed to Somalia in support of Operation United Shield, to help the remaining UN troops evacuate.

 Global War on Terror

+The next major deployment was in October 2000 to support Operation Determined Response after the USS Cole bombing in the Aden harbor of Yemen.
+Seventeen sailors died in the explosion and more than 35 were injured.

 Operation Iraqi Freedom

-3rd Battalion, 1st Marines deployed to Kuwait in January 2003.
+While on deployment in 2002 with the 11th Marine Expeditionary Unit (MEU), 3/1 was part of the Failaka Island attack in Kuwait.
+A terrorist attack on unarmed Marines conducting training exercises on the island which resulted in the death of one Marine, Lance Corporal Antonio J. "Tony" Sledd.
+Though the Iraq War itself would not begin until a few months later in March of the following year, Sledd is considered by some to be the first U.S. combat casualty of the war, as he was killed by hostile fire while training for its commencement.

+In January 2003, 3/1 re-deployed to Kuwait in support of Operation Iraqi Freedom (OIF).
 In March of that year the battalion took part in the 2003 invasion of Iraq, including the Battle of Nasiriyah.
-The battalion re-deployed to Camp Pendleton in the summer of 2003.
+The battalion returned to Camp Pendleton in the summer of 2003.

 The unit then re-deployed to Iraq in mid-2004, and was based near Fallujah.
-They were the main effort in November 2004 during Operation Al Fajr (pronounced Al Fad-jer), the retaking of the city of Fallujah.
+They were the main effort in November 2004 during Operation Al Fajr (pronounced Al Fad-jer), tasked with liberating the city of Fallujah from insurgents.
 Before the assault commenced, the operation was known as Operation Phantom Fury.
+This battle would later be described as "some of the heaviest urban combat U.S. forces have been involved in since the Battle of Huế City in Vietnam in 1968".

-3rd Battalion, 1st Marines was part of the composition of RCT 1.
+The battalion was part of the composition of Regimental Combat Team 1 (RCT 1).
 RCT 1 was partly responsible for clearing the infamous Jolan District among others.
-Alongside RCT 7, four Marine battalions (including 1/3, 1/8, and 3/5) and various US Army units reclaimed the city of Fallujah from unrest.
+Alongside RCT 7, four Marine battalions (including 1/3, 1/8, and 3/5) and various US Army units, 3/1 was tasked with reclaiming the city of Fallujah from unrest.
+This historical deployment would be well-documented and its footage spawned many "combat montages," of which one in particular is often shown to Marine recruits to motivate them for the field phase of recruit training.